 - Give your Untitled workflow a name at the top of the screen.

-- Under Select source data, choose Excel file.
+- Under Select source data, choose Sheet file(s).

 - Click +Select file to locate the source file from inside your cloud storage.